Joe-Moran/grayson-west-portfolio/src/content/portfolio/project-outcomes-wireframing.md

 - Provided training on wireframing tools and techniques

 ## Result
 The implementation of wireframing practices yielded significant positive outcomes:
+### Accelerated Iteration Cycles

-- **Accelerated Iteration Cycles**: We reduced design iteration time by 40%, exceeding our initial goal of 30%.
+We reduced design iteration time by 40%, exceeding our initial goal of 30%.
-- **Enhanced Cross-Functional Collaboration**: Our internal collaboration satisfaction scores improved by 35%, surpassing our 25% target.
+### Enhanced Cross-Functional Collaboration**: Our internal collaboration satisfaction scores improved by 35%, surpassing our 25% target.
 - **Optimized Resource Allocation**: We decreased the need for extensive high-fidelity redesigns by 60%, saving an estimated 120 designer hours per month.
 - **Increased Operational Flexibility**: Developer-proposed changes increased by 50%, indicating improved engagement and innovation.
 - **Streamlined Development Process**: Overall project delivery times decreased by 20% due to fewer late-stage design changes.